Olex2/help/gui/EN/work/solve.md

-# Solution Program
+# Program
-If particular solution programs are installed in a standard way on your system, Olex2 will find them and they will appear automatically as a choice in the drop-down menu.
+If particular solution programs are installed in a standard way on your system, Olex2 will find them and they will appear automatically as a choice in the Program drop-down menu.
 If they don't appear, please make sure that the directory where they are installed is either on the System Path, or has been entered under **Home > Settings > Path**.
 Please search the web for more information if you have any trouble with this.

 ## Choice of Programs
 Olex2 can make use of many structure solution programs such as